2 Line (Sound Transit): Downtown Redmond Extension

 The 3.7 mi Overlake to downtown Redmond segment of East Link was granted engineering and design funding in Sound Transit 2, passed by voters in 2008, leaving a future ballot measure to fund construction.
 During a funding shortfall in 2010, Sound Transit suspended engineering work on the downtown Redmond segment, which was later restored in 2016.
 The Sound Transit Board studied several alternative alignments in the downtown Redmond area and selected a route through Marymoor Park and on a disused railroad, terminating at the Redmond Town Center mall.
 The project was included in the Sound Transit 3 ballot measure, passed by voters in 2016, and preliminary design work began the following year.
-The project began construction in 2019 and is expected open in 2025, several months later than the original late 2024 schedule.
-Sound Transit filed a lawsuit against Microsoft in March 2020 for access to land in the future right of way on State Route 520, after a dispute over payment for the property and easement.